nogibjj/oo46_Mini_Proj_W6/README.md

 1. All dependencies needed for execution can be found in the [requirement.txt](https://github.com/nogibjj/oo46_Mini_Proj_W6/blob/main/requirements.txt) file.

-2. The main purpose of this application is to [connect](https://github.com/nogibjj/oo46_Mini_Proj_W6/blob/main/mylib/mydbconn.py) to an Azure Sql Server database (online) and perform some [complex sql query](https://github.com/nogibjj/oo46_Mini_Proj_W6/blob/main/mylib/query.py).
+2. The main purpose of this application is to [connect](https://github.com/nogibjj/oo46_Mini_Proj_W6/blob/main/mylib/mydbconn.py) remotely to an Azure Sql Server database and perform some [complex sql query](https://github.com/nogibjj/oo46_Mini_Proj_W6/blob/main/mylib/query.py).

    - The complex SQL query uses the Northwind sample database and retrieves the top N = 10 customers with the highest total purchase amounts.
 You can adjust the value of N as needed.
    - In this query: